-A foot soak is ideal for people who engage in a lot of standing, as it can help relax leg muscles and relieve pain from tired feet.
+An at home foot soak is ideal for people who engage in a lot of standing, as it can help relax leg muscles and relieve pain from tired feet.
 It also helps eliminate toxins that have built up over the day’s work through the water used for soaking.
 A toxin-removing foot soak can be done at home with a few ingredients you probably already have lying around your home.
+Makes me wonder what else I can make at home.
+Hmmm, maybe homemade body butter for glowing skin.
+I can feel it now.

-I ran across some all natural remedies and decided to give it a try by using my homemade detox foot soak recipe (see below).
+I ran across some all natural foot soak recipes and decided to give it a try by using my homemade detox foot soak recipe (see below).
 Love that I can soak my footsies and quite possibly get some relief from pain in my feet.
+An epsom salt soak and apple cider vinegar soak can do wonders.
+If you’ve ever wondered how to make homemade lash serum or other beauty products, head over to Mommy Lounge as they have tons of DIY or homemade recipes for you to try.

 Since I have the ingredients for this one on hand, this is the DIY foot soak remedy I decided to try.
 I have arthritis in my feet and hoping this might ease some of the pain while I’m at it.
 Let’s start your homemade foot bath!